-The placental circulation acts, when the cord is intact, as a conduit for any drug given to the mother, whether during pregnancy, labour or third stage.
-Garrison (1999) reports that Narcan, which is sometimes needed by the baby to counteract the sedating effect of pain-relieving drugs such as pethidine (demorol), given to the mother in labour, can be effectively administered via the mother’s veins in third stage, waking up the newborn baby in a matter of seconds.
+The placental circulation acts, when the cord is intact, as a conduit for any drug given to the mother, whether during pregnancy, labor, or third stage.
+Garrison (1999) reports that Narcan, which is sometimes needed by the baby to counteract the sedating effect of pain-relieving drugs such as pethidine (Demerol), given to the mother in labor, can be effectively administered via the mother’s veins in third stage, waking up the newborn baby in a matter of seconds.

 The recent discovery of the amazing properties of cord blood, in particular the stem cells contained within it, heightens, for me, the need to ensure that a newborn baby gets its full quota.
 These cells are unique to this stage of development, and will migrate to the baby’s bone morrow soon after birth, transforming themselves into various types of blood-making cells,

 Cord blood harvesting, which is currently being promoted to fill Cord Blood Banks for future treatment of children with leukemia, involves immediate clamping, and up to 100 ml of this extraordinary blood can be taken from the baby to whom it belongs.
 Perhaps this is justifiable where active management is practiced, and the blood would be otherwise discarded, but, unfortunately, cord blood donation is incompatible with a physiological (natural) third stage.